cprebble/gaia-exercise/README.md

 ## Solution Description

-How to run this solution: (given NodeJS, NPM and Docker are installed)
+How to run this solution: (given NodeJS, NPM, Docker are installed)

 + clone repo
 + run ```npm install```